 Pronunciation: bein kah-zah-do

 When I was a child, my family and I attended lots of weddings, and whenever we would arrive at the party, my first thought would always be “where are the bem casados?”
-Yes, I’ve always been a sweet tooth.
+Yes, I’ve always had a sweet tooth.

 Bem casado (English: happily married) is the famous Brazilian wedding cookie which is carefully wrapped in crepe paper with satin ribbons.